This game has unused graphics.

 Only a small portion of this string, "TOMO", remains in the Japanese version; oddly enough, the aforementioned anti-piracy routine actually checks for the presence of these unused characters.

-The Japanese version and US prototype start the player with four lives, whereas the Nordic version offers eight lives instead.
-After the player scores 10,000 points, another life occurs at every subsequent 20,000 points rather than 25,000 points in the Nordic version.
+The Japanese version and US prototype start the player with four lives, whereas the Scandinavian version offers eight lives instead.
+After the player scores 10,000 points, another life is given at every subsequent 20,000 points rather than 25,000 points in the Scandinavian version.

-The Nordic version shows a "LICENSED BY NINTENDO" screen when booting up the game that was completely absent in the Japanese version.
+The Scandinavian version shows a "LICENSED BY NINTENDO" screen when booting up the game that was completely absent in the Japanese version.